5 Home Winterization Tips

 Winter is coming and even if it doesn’t get to the freezing temperatures here in Mobile, its always good to stay top of mind on these issues.

-change, your mind may easily turn to the cold weather that will soon arrive.
-While you may be making plans to move some of your potted plants indoors and to get your winter coats out of storage, you also need to prepare your Mobile home for the changing weather. seasons
+As the seasons change, your mind may easily turn to the cold weather that will soon arrive.
+While you may be making plans to move some of your potted plants indoors and to get your winter coats out of storage, you also need to prepare your Mobile home for the changing weather.